p3732/os-installer/README.md

 This will automatically run the program in debug mode.

 ### Manually
-Install the following dependencies: `gnome-desktop libgweather python-yaml udisks vte`.
+Install the following dependencies: `gnome-desktop gtk4 libadwaita libgweather python-yaml udisks vte`.
-Note a GTK4 compatible versions of `gnome-desktop` and `vte` are required.
+Note that GTK4 compatible versions of `gnome-desktop` and `vte` are required.

 Clone and install OS-Installer
 ```